๐Ÿค”Cognitive Psychology

 Why This Matters

-Intelligence is one of the most contested concepts in cognitive psychology, and for good reason—how we define and measure intelligence shapes everything from educational policy to hiring practices.
+Intelligence is one of the most contested concepts in cognitive psychology.
+How we define and measure it shapes everything from educational policy to hiring practices.
 You're being tested not just on who proposed which theory, but on the fundamental debate underlying all of them: Is intelligence one thing or many things?
 Does it change over time?
 Can it be taught?
-These questions drive the distinctions between theories emphasizing general cognitive ability, multiple distinct capacities, and developmental processes.

 Don't just memorize names and dates.
 Know what problem each theorist was trying to solve and how their model differs from competing approaches.
-When an FRQ asks you to "compare two theories of intelligence," you need to identify whether they disagree about structure (one ability vs. many), stability (fixed vs. malleable), or scope (cognitive only vs. including social-emotional factors).
-Master these distinctions, and you'll be ready for any question they throw at you.
+When a question asks you to "compare two theories of intelligence," you need to identify whether they disagree about structure (one ability vs. many), stability (fixed vs. malleable), or scope (cognitive only vs. including social-emotional factors).

 The "g" Factor Debate: One Intelligence or Many?

-The oldest controversy in intelligence research centers on whether there's a single underlying mental ability that drives all cognitive performance, or whether intelligence is better understood as a collection of separate capacities.
-These theories use factor analysis—a statistical technique that identifies clusters of correlated abilities—to support their claims.
+The oldest controversy in intelligence research centers on whether there's a single underlying mental ability driving all cognitive performance, or whether intelligence is better understood as a collection of separate capacities.
+These theories rely on factor analysis, a statistical technique that identifies clusters of correlated abilities, to support their claims.

 Spearman's Two-Factor Theory